 Take the time to develop a strong client service operation in your organization.

-And you should invest in resources, tools, and people which continue to help you improve from a client service perspective.
+And you should invest in resources, tools, and people who continue to help you improve from a client service perspective.

-And always remember—client service is not how you deliver or communicate your product, it is your product.
+Client service is not how you deliver or communicate your product, it is your product.